 - Medical certificate for your workers

-- Company Registration: You can register it as Private limited or LLP Limited liability Partnership or OPC One person Company
+- Company Registration: You can register it as a Private Limited or LLP Limited liability Partnership or OPC One Person Company

 - GST Registration